riclolsen/json-scada/src/libplctag/PLCTagsClient/README.md

 * Omron NX/N
 * Allen-Bradley Micro80

+This driver uses the _libplctag.NET_ library that is currently in alpha stage, be careful!

-This driver also supports the Modbus TCP protocol.
+This driver eventually will also support the Modbus TCP protocol.

 This driver is based on the [libplctag/libplctag.NET](https://github.com/libplctag/libplctag.NET) project.